tillbiskup/aspecd/docs/roadmap.rst

 * Remaining basic processing and analysis steps:

   * denoising
-  * ChangeAxisValues: provide a new range of axis values for a dataset (for correction)
   * ?
 AxisAlgebra: provide a function that gets evaluated on the values of an axis

   * BlindSNREstimation with alternative methods